magnetikonline/bash-web-app-deploy/README.md

 - Deployment of source files to target server controlled by a simple include/exclude path filter list.
 - Compilation of one or more [Sass](http://sass-lang.com/) style sheets to build target with automated minification.
 - Concatenation and minification of one or more source JavaScript file(s) to build target.
-- Automatic creation and deployment of gzipped CSS/JavaScript resources alongside uncompressed/default versions for use with Nginx [`ngx_http_gzip_static_module` module](http://nginx.org/en/docs/http/ngx_http_gzip_static_module.html) all at the maximum compression level offered by `gzip`.
+- Automatic creation of gzipped CSS/JavaScript resources placed alongside uncompressed versions for use with the Nginx [`ngx_http_gzip_static_module` module](https://nginx.org/en/docs/http/ngx_http_gzip_static_module.html) all at the maximum compression level offered by `gzip`.
 - An optional pre-deployment hook bash function to apply any final programmatic changes to built application, such as [Git SHA1 based build versioning](#pre-deploy-hook).
 - Rsync over SSH based deployments from source to target.

 ## Requirements
-- Deployment system of Debian/Ubuntu Linux or variant.
+- Deployment system of Debian/Ubuntu Linux (or variant).
 - [Rsync](https://download.samba.org/pub/rsync/rsync.html) installed on both deployment source and target systems.
 - [Sass](http://sass-lang.com) for compilation of source `.scss` style sheets to `.css`.
 Using original Ruby based version.
-- [Sass Globbing](https://github.com/chriseppstein/sass-globbing) plugin for (Ruby) Sass - allows for wildcard `@include` of Sass documents.
+- [Sass Globbing](https://github.com/chriseppstein/sass-globbing) plugin for (Ruby based) Sass - enables wildcard `@include` of Sass documents.
-- [YUI Compressor](http://yui.github.io/yuicompressor/) and [Google Closure Compiler](https://developers.google.com/closure/compiler/) for CSS and JavaScript minification tasks respectively.
+- [YUI Compressor](https://yui.github.io/yuicompressor/) and [Google Closure Compiler](https://developers.google.com/closure/compiler/) for CSS and JavaScript minification tasks respectively.
 - A Java CLI - required by both YUI Compressor and Google Closure Compiler.
 - Working SSH access to target system via suitable keys.